Sewatech/mqtt-ra/readme.md

 # Getting Started with WildFly

 WildFly has no MQTT broker embedded.
-You'll have to install a start an independant one.

-For example you can use [Mosquitto](http://mosquitto.org) and start it with the
+You'll have to install a start an independent one.
+For example you can use [Mosquitto](http://mosquitto.org).

 Build the project and run WildFly